Peerless Wiggins roars to record

 LONDON Manchester City have been fined 35,000 pounds and warned about their future conduct after admitting a breach of anti-doping rules, the Football Association said in a statement on Thursday.

-World champion Tony Martin of Germany took silver, a gaping 42 seconds behind, with Briton Chris Froome claiming bronze, 68 seconds off the pace.
+World champion Tony Martin of Germany took silver, a massive 42 seconds behind, with Briton Chris Froome claiming bronze, 68 seconds off the pace.

-"This year Bradley was unbeatable," said Martin, who has suffered a series of crashes and injuries this season.

-"For me today it is like a gold medal.
-I was really happy to be here healthy."
+Wiggins, the first British rider to win the Tour 10 days ago, surpassed rower Steve Redgrave's six medals in an Olympic career that started in 2000 at the Sydney Games, where he took bronze in the Madison and team pursuit.

 A few hours after Helen Glover and Heather Stanning claimed Britain's first London gold in the rowing pairs, Wiggins was in a class of his own, his perfect position on the bike unmatched by his rivals.